Guillaume Vuilletet

-Guillaume Vuilletet (born 20 July 1967) is a French politician who has served as Member of the National Assembly for Val-d'Oise's 2nd constituency since 2017.
+Guillaume Vuilletet (born 20 July 1967) is a French politician who served as Member of the National Assembly for Val-d'Oise's 2nd constituency from 2017 to 2024.
 He is a member of La République En Marche!
 (LREM) and previously served on the Regional Council of Île-de-France.

 Vuilletet was a member of Europe Ecology – The Greens (EELV) from 2010 to 2015 before co-founding the Ecologist Party with François de Rugy.
 He is currently the party's secretary-general and, along with de Rugy, endorsed Emmanuel Macron in the 2017 French presidential election.

 Vuilletet was nominated by LREM in the 2017 French legislative elections in Val-d'Oise and was elected deputy for the department's 2nd constituency.

 Professional career

 From 2009 to 2017, Vuilletet worked as an independent consultant specializing in territorial development, particularly in terms of housing issues.